ualjuliette/creative-computing/README.md

-# 💭 on the field of creative computing
+# Thought on the field of creative computing 💭

 ### Make it make sense 😩